khoanmtk/vba-regex-world/README.md

 - Search with regex in list of file or folder. [in-progress]
 - List up result to each cell.[in-progress]
 - Replace by using regex, and output replacement information data sheet. [in-progress]
+- Create an Excel function to direct use regex in Excel cells
+- Filter text of files, by ignored or get by list of regex
 - Clean up output information. [in-progress]
-- Create an Excel function to direct apply regex in Excel cells [in-progress]

 Why you use this tool:
 - The UI of this tool is Excel.
 Easy to input